morrisdirector/lumenator/README.md

 ## Info

-**Lumenator** is a dedicated firmware designed for ESP8266-based smart light bulbs.
-Our aim is to bring flexibility, durability, and efficient performance to smart lighting solutions.
+**Lumenator** is a dedicated firmware designed to bring E1.31 streaming protocol to your ESP8266-based smart light bulbs without compromising their everyday use.

 ### Features:

-- **Web Interface for Configuration**: Easily adjust settings and preferences without the need for complicated software.
-Our intuitive web interface offers seamless user experience.

-- **OTA (Over The Air) Updates**: Update your bulb firmware remotely without the need to physically access or disconnect it.
-Keep your bulbs up-to-date with the latest features and security patches.

-- **Hotspot for Initial Setup**: No need for convoluted wiring or tedious setup procedures.
-Lumenator provides a hotspot for a straightforward initial configuration, making the initial setup process a breeze.

 - **E1.31 Streaming**: Support for E1.31 streaming protocol ensures that you can integrate Lumenator into entertainment, architectural, and even professional lighting systems.

 - **MQTT Integration**: Allows your smart bulbs to communicate over MQTT.
 Integrate your bulbs with home automation platforms, sensors, or other devices for a cohesive smart home environment.

+- **Web Interface for Configuration**: Remotely adjust settings and preferences with an easy-to-use ui.

+- **OTA (Over The Air) Updates**: Update your bulb firmware remotely without the need to physically access or disconnect it.

+- **Hotspot for Initial Setup**: Lumenator provides a hotspot for a straightforward initial configuration, making the initial setup process a breeze.

 ---